DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_07_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

    ```

    >**Note:** When you receive the sign-in prompt, sign in as **Contoso\\Administrator** with password **Pa55w.rd**.
-1. Now you must add this backup location to the backup policy by entering the following command, and then selecting Enter:
+1. Now you must add this backup location to the backup policy by entering the following command, and then selecting Enter (if prompted, enter Y, and then select Enter):

    ```powershell
    Add-WBBackupTarget -Policy $Policy -Target $NetworkBackupLocation